egoughnour/blender-sql-geo-viz/README.md

 # blender-sql-geo-viz
-Currently WIP.
-Documenting process of using SQL for path calculation and blender API for video generation
+Currently a work in progress.
+Documenting, implemented and possibly packaging various programmatic animation workflows, such as the process of using SQL for path animation